 As a former British colony and being a melting pot of cultures and languages, aside from Bahasa, English is commonly the medium in which people communicate.
-For English speakers, this makes living here a lot easier.
+Still expect language barriers, but on the whole for English speakers, this makes living here a lot easier.

-From experience, the people who live in your new place of residence can really make or break your experience there.
+From experience, the people who live in your new place of residence can really make or break your time there.
 Luxurious condos and roof-top bars might be nice, but if the locals are cold and unwelcoming then it won’t make you want to stay.
 And nor would it feel good.

-As well as being genuinely friendly, humble and kind, local KLites have made me feel really welcome as an expat in their country.
+As well as being genuinely friendly, humble and kind, local KL-ites have made me feel really welcome as an expat in their country.
 I’m also continuously intrigued by its melting pot of cultures, which makes Malaysia very different to any other SE Asian country.